 Besides the Harmon Avenue exit, there are two parking garage exits on Audrie Street, which is the first street east of the Strip.
 This road can get busy at times, but taking a right when exiting this entrance will take you back to Harmon Avenue for access back to the Strip.
 Oftentimes, when the Strip is even busier than normal, an exit via the Audrie Street exit then going east on Harmon may be a faster route to wherever you are headed.

 Clearance into Planet Hollywood’s parking garage is 6 feet, 8 inches.

 Planet Hollywood Valet

-Planet Hollywood is one hotel/casino where using the valet will save you a lot of steps and time.
+Planet Hollywood is one the hotel/casino where using the valet will save you a lot of steps.
 As I mentioned earlier, the parking structure is east of the PH/Miracle Mile complex.
 Getting stuck parking at the far eastern end of the 10 story parking garage can lead to a nearly 1/4 mile walk to get to the front of the resort on the Strip side.